 You can set the dehumidifier to automatically drain water when it enters the tank or when it is full.
 Alternatively, you can wait until the tank is full to turn on the continuous drain switch.
 Most customers prefer the former as it increases convenience.

 However, always keep in mind that the built-in pump can malfunction.
 If it malfunctions, the tank can fill up and sometimes even overflow.
 For this reason, you should purchase a dehumidifier that shuts off automatically when the tank is full.

 #3: Automatic Drainage via an External Pump

 Finally, if your dehumidifier allows for continuous drainage (evidenced by the presence of a drain hole) but doesn’t have a pump, you can use an external pump.

 Of course, you can also use gravity drainage.
 However, pump drainage often means you can pump the water out over a longer distance.
 More importantly, with a drain pump, you no longer need to raise your dehumidifier.
-It will pump the water out of the window even when placed directly on the floor.
+It will pump the water out of the window even when the humidifier is placed directly on the floor or up high.

 Here’s what you need to do;

 - Acquire a dehumidifier pump: You can get a good one for around $45 to $55.
 Keep in mind that some people call them condensate pumps.